bloominstituteoftechnology/Code-Review-Checklist/README.md

 # Lambda School Code Review Checklist

 Code review is the time to catch issues and help students who don't understand concepts from the day or week.
 A thorough code review may take between 90-120 minutes, but you can do a condensed code review in about 30 minutes.
-Instructors, PMs, or peer mentors will use the code review as an opportunity to push and challenge you technically.
-While you should feel free to ask questions, you should also be ready to explain and defend your code.
+Instructors, PMs, or peer mentors can use the code review as an opportunity to push and challenge students technically.
+While students should feel free to ask questions, they should also be ready to explain and defend your code.

 ## Part I - Review Projects